taserghar/sgx-mr/README.md

 # SGX-MR
 SGX-MR is a prototype of the paper [SGX-MR: Regulating Dataflows for Protecting Access Patterns of Data-Intensive SGX Applications](https://arxiv.org/abs/2009.03518).
+For now, we are only providing the binaries.
+We will upload the source code in future.

 Prototype binaries are provided to test the sample applications described in the paper.
 * KMeans